patrickmaynard/twig-stack-trace-dumper/README.md

 It will output a string containing a stack trace.

 I recommend only using it as a dev dependency.
-Using in a production environment is probably not a good idea.
+Using it in a production environment is probably not a good idea.

 I created this tool for use in an environment where neither the Symfony toolbar nor XDebug was available.